-Are you currently keeping track of expenses in a separate spreadsheet, independent of your rental management tools?
+Are you keeping track of business expenses in a separate spreadsheet, independent of your rental management tools?

-To locate expense tracking in your dashboard, navigate to the left-hand menu and click on the Expenses tab, under the Financial section.
+Navigate to the left-hand menu.
+Click on the Expenses tab under the Financial section.

 Creating an Expense

-You can also provide additional information that will help you understand the expense at a later date (description, notes, receipts/documents).
+You can also provide additional information that will help you understand the expense at a later date (like a description, notes, receipts/documents).

 After you create the expense, you will receive confirmation that the expense was added, and it will appear in the Expenses table.

-Filter your Expenses - You can find the filters above the expenses table, then filter your expenses by property, categories, and date ranges.
-You can apply more than one filter at a time.
+Filter Your Expenses - There are filters above the expenses table.
+You can filter your expenses by property, categories, and date ranges, and more than one filter can be used at a time.

 IRS Categories Explained

-Advertising – Include all general expenses for marketing and advertising, such as renting yard signs, advertising on specific websites or publications, purchasing business cards, and sending out mailers.
+Advertising – Includes all general expenses for marketing and advertising, such as renting yard signs, advertising on specific websites or publications, purchasing business cards, and sending out mailers.

-Auto and Travel – Include all standard and essential auto (to be further discussed) and travel expenses necessary for the upkeep of your rentals.
+Auto and Travel – Includes all standard and essential auto and travel expenses necessary for the upkeep of your rentals.
 This should exclude auto and travel costs related to the initial purchase of your first rental property or expanding your rental business into a new area.
 Additionally, include 50% of travel meal expenses.

-Cleaning and Maintenance – Include all costs associated with cleaning to prepare a unit for a tenant or after a tenant vacates, including any applicable maid expenses.
-Additionally, include maintenance expenses such as painting, lawn care, and minor upkeep costs for the building, appliances, and equipment.
+Cleaning and Maintenance – Includes all costs associated with cleaning to prepare a unit for a tenant or after a tenant vacates, including any applicable maid expenses.
+This category also includes maintenance expenses such as painting, lawn care, and minor upkeep costs for the building, appliances, and equipment.

-Commissions – Include realtor or property management commissions paid to find a tenant for your unit.
+Commissions – Includes real estate agent or property management commissions paid to find a tenant for your unit.

-Insurance – Include homeowners, hazard, and flood insurance expenses in this section.
-Do not include prorated amounts for annual insurance.
+Insurance – Includes landlord, hazard, and flood insurance expenses - but do not include prorated amounts for annual insurance.
 Only report the actual amount you pay to your insurance company, excluding any payments made into escrow.

-Legal and Professional Fees – Include costs associated with attorney fees, accounting services, and expenses related to business and financial planning specific to your rental properties.
+Legal and Professional Fees – Includes costs associated with attorney fees, accounting services, and expenses related to business and financial planning specific to your rental properties.

-Management Fees – Include the expenses for hiring an agent or property manager to oversee your rental property.
+Management Fees – Includes the expenses related to hiring an agent or property manager to oversee your rental property.
 This should encompass any costs associated with their services, including any special service calls made by the property manager to inspect the rental.

-Mortgage Interest Paid to Banks – Include the interest amount reported to you by the bank on Form 1098.
-This should encompass the total interest you have paid to the bank throughout the year, including any interest paid during the closing process.
+Mortgage Interest Paid to Banks – Includes the interest amount reported to you by the bank on Form 1098.
+This should encompass the total interest you've paid to the bank throughout the year, including any interest paid during the closing process.

-Supplies – Include the cost of incidental materials and supplies such as paper for printing, small tools, and other small miscellaneous materials that don’t fit into another category.
+Supplies – Includes the cost of incidental materials and supplies such as paper for printing, small tools, and other small miscellaneous materials that don’t fit into another category.

-Taxes – Include all tax-related expenses associated with owning and operating the rental property.
-This encompasses property taxes, school district taxes, and any special easements or land taxes.
+Taxes – Includes all tax-related expenses associated with owning and operating the rental property, such as property taxes, school district taxes, and any special easements or land taxes.
 Exclude income taxes from this category.

-Utilities – Include utility expenses that you have personally paid, regardless of whether the tenant has reimbursed you for them.
+Utilities – Includes utility expenses that you have personally paid, regardless of whether the tenant has reimbursed you.
 Exclude utility expenses that the tenant has solely paid for without your involvement.
 The reason for including reimbursed utility expenses is to report the reimbursement as income on the top section of IRS Schedule E and offset that income with the corresponding expense you incurred.

-Depreciation Expense – Include the depreciation expenses that you have calculated.
+Depreciation Expense – Includes the depreciation expenses that you have calculated.
 Depreciation is a crucial component of IRS Schedule E, so ensure its accurate reporting.